4 Equity Release Costs in 2024: What You Need to Know

 However:

-Surveyor’s valuation fees involve the cost of a professional assessment of your property’s market value by a professional registered with the Royal Institute of Chartered Surveyors (RICS), typically required by lenders for equity release plans.
+Surveyor’s valuation fees are fees that involve the cost of a professional assessment of your property’s market value by a professional registered with the Royal Institute of Chartered Surveyors (RICS), typically required by lenders for equity release plans.

 Homeowners generally pay these fees as part of the setup costs, which may need to be settled upfront; however, some lenders may offer a free property valuation.